 In December 2015, recent BNC graduate Philip Rigley met with Paul McGrath (Law, 1991), partner at Withers LLP, for some career advice as he began applying to City law firms.
 Philip said of his experience, "Meeting with Paul helped give me confidence going forward.
 The conversation we had was relaxed, honest and informal and, as Paul really understood the process I will be going through, the advice I received felt authentic and bespoke - the free coffee was an added bonus!"
 Our alumni are really helping to shape the futures for BNC students.
 To enquire about mentoring a student, please email development.office@bnc.ox.ac.uk.

-Dr Helen Firth Delivers Inaugural Lady Estelle Wolfson Lecture
+Inaugural Lady Estelle Wolfson Lecture

-BNC Alumna, Helen Firth (Medicine, 1975) was chosen by an RCP panel to give the inaugural Lady Estelle Wolfson lecture as part of the RCP's Advance Medicine course in February this year.
-She was selected as a result of her 'outstanding contribution in translational medicine with demonstrable benefit to patients'.
+BNC Alumna, Helen Firth (Medicine, 1975) was chosen by an RCP panel to give the inaugural Advance Medicine course in February this year. contribution in translational medicine with